Dating Violence: How To Recognize It And Respond To It

 - They get into a lot of fights.

-- They hurt pets.
+- They hurt their pets or other animals.

 - They talk about how they're going to get even with someone.